Commonwealth Avenue is the Killer Highway of the Philippines

 Is Commonwealth Avenue lethal?

-First constructed in the 1960’s, the road is part of the Radial Road 7 (R-7).
-The speed limit is 60 km/h.
-Most deaths in the road are blamed on too much traffic congestion and chaos.
+Most deaths on the road are blamed on too much traffic congestion and chaos.
 With an estimated three to five accidents per day, the road is a nightmare of reckless traffic.
-Public transportation vehicles are notorious for fast and careless driving, the road has no streetlights and there is a conspicuous absence of road signs and designated motorcycle/bicycle lanes.
+Public transportation vehicles are notorious for fast and careless driving; the road has no streetlights, and there is a conspicuous absence of road signs and designated motorcycle/bicycle lanes.

 Risks: